 Upon successful activation of MBMS bearer, the SCEF shall create resource which represents "Individual GMD via MBMS by xMB ", addressed by a URI that contains Transaction Id allocated by the SCEF and respond to the SCS/AS by sending an HTTP response with a 201 Created status code, including a Location header field containing the URI for the created resource.
 When the SCS/AS receives the URI in the Location header, it shall use this URI in subsequent requests to the SCEF to refer to this active MBMS bearer.
 If the Group Message Payload was not included in the HTTP POST above, the HTTP response sent from the SCEF shall also include the SCEF message delivery Ipv4 address or Ipv6 address and port number.

-If the SCEF receives the response with an error code from the BM-SC for the activation of MBMS bearer, the SCEF shall not create the resource and shall respond to the SCS/AS with a status code set to 500 Internal Server Error.
+If the SCEF receives the response with an error code from the BM-SC for the activation of MBMS bearer, the SCEF shall not create the resource and shall respond to the SCS/AS with a corresponding failure code as described in subclause 5.2.6.

 If the Group Message Payload was included the HTTP POST above, the SCEF shall deliver to BM-SC the Group Message Payload(s) as defined in 3GPP TS 29.468 [36] at Message Delivery Start Time.